Mindfulness-Based Stress Reduction (MBSR) in Columbus & Worthington, Ohio | Compassionate Mind Join the Interest List

 It’s a way of being.

-Jon Kabat-Zinn defined mindfulness as the awareness that arises from paying attention, on purpose, in the present moment, non-judgmentally.
+Jon Kabat-Zinn defined mindfulness as the awareness that arises from paying attention, on purpose, in the present moment, non-judgmentally, in the service of kindness and compassion.
 That definition is deceptively simple.
-Most of us move through our days somewhere other than the present moment — replaying the past, anticipating the future, or operating on autopilot through the demands of the day.
-We're present in body but somewhere else entirely in mind.
+Most of us move through our days somewhere other than the present moment: replaying the past, anticipating the future, or operating on autopilot through the demands of the day.
+We’re present in body but somewhere else entirely in mind.

 “The present moment is the only time anyone ever has for perceiving, learning, growing, healing, and transforming.”
 Jon Kabat-Zinn